Benjamin-Tomkins/CV/README.md

 ## Example consultancy-based projects:

+++ Property development and interior design [detail skills and examples]

 ++ Currently in development, self-aligning wound healing plasters to reduce caesarean section scars.

 ++ Developed a new concept/prototype for a tiered compiler, by re-representing the program using matrix algebra, we were able to further simplify (using the Maple interface) and further optimised by the language compiler. [meh]